-Cross-Border Trade in Services and Investment Korea reserves the right to adopt or maintain any measure with respect to cadastral surveying services and cadastral map related services.
+Korea reserves the right to adopt or maintain any measure with respect to cadastral surveying services and cadastral

-25. Sector: Business and Environmental Services - Examination, Certification, and Classification of Agricultural Raw Materials and Live Animals (nong chuk san mul)
+25. Sector: Business and Environmental Services - Examination,

+Certification, and Classification of Agricultural Raw

+Materials and Live Animals (nong chuk san mul)

-Cross-Border Trade in Services and Investment Korea reserves the right to adopt or maintain any measure with respect to examination, certification, and classification of agricultural raw materials and live animal products.
+Korea reserves the right to adopt or maintain any measure with respect to examination, certification, and classification of agricultural raw materials and live animal products.
+26. Sector: Business Services - Services Incidental to Agriculture, to a rice processing complex.

-26. Sector: Business Services - Services Incidental to Agriculture, Hunting, Forestry and Fishing
+Hunting, Forestry and Fishing